ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

 Check Go go-tpm-tools package [client](https://pkg.go.dev/github.com/google/go-tpm-tools/client) which abstracts a lot.

+> You can explore further other ways to utilise TPM on this task!

+> [!IMPORTANT]
+> Do not use the previous in production.
+It is more about practicing using TPM rather than the most secure implementation (or maybe it is, but no guarantees).

 ## Getting started

 To start developing, all you need is `docker-compose` or `podman-compose` installed and working.